Map all locationsAll Marathons & Running Races

 The world’s oldest relay meet, held annually at the University of Pennsylvania

-The Penn Relay Carnival is now in its 121st year and is the world’s first and most widely recognized relay meet.
-The event draws crowds of 100,000 as spectators know they’ll see the world’s top track athletes compete and begin Olympic careers.
+The Penn Relay Carnival is now in its 123rd year and is the world’s first and most widely recognized relay meet.
+More than 100,000 spectators attend the annual racing event to see the world’s top track athletes compete at Franklin Field.